 Below is information on enhanced benefits in the CARES Act for charitable gifts as well as certain favorable changes to withdrawals from retirement accounts that may impact a person’s charitable giving.

-Three important changes related to charitable giving in 2020:
+Three important changes related to charitable giving still in effect through 2021:

-3. Required Minimum Distributions (RMD) in 2020 waived for most retirees.
-RMD from traditional IRAs, defined benefit pension plans, and 457 plans for individuals over age 72 are suspended until 2021.
-Those age 70 ½ or older may still make so-called Qualified Charitable Distributions directly to charity in 2020.
+- Required Minimum Distributions (RMD) which were waived in 2020 for most retirees, are now back in effect for 2021.
+The extension of the CARES Act for 2021 does not include the suspension of RMD from traditional IRAs, defined benefit pension plans, and 457 plans for individuals over age 72.
+Those age 70 ½ or older may still make Qualified Charitable Distributions directly to charity in 2021.
+Though a tax deduction is not permitted, the donor does not pay the applicable tax on the donation, which equates to significant tax savings for most people, the savings directly benefit the charity.

 Additional Opportunities for Ministry Partners